Dat17aSpring/06_tutorial_mysql_and_spring/README.md

 ### Connect to the database
 * Create a new package and call it **dao**
-* In that create a new file and call it DbConnection
+* In that create a new file and call it DbConnection.java

 ````
   import java.sql.Connection;